juliangut/slim-routing/README.md

 #### Router (Class level)

-This annotation is just a mark to identify classes defining routes
+This annotation is just a mark to identify classes defining routes.
+Its presence is mandatory

 ```php
 use Jgut\Slim\Routing\Mapping\Annotation as JSR